alibaba/Sentinel/sentinel-extension/sentinel-datasource-etcd/README.md

 > Note: It needs to update JDK version to JDK8

-We've also provided an example: [sentinel-demo-etcd-datasource].
+We've also provided an example: [sentinel-demo-etcd-datasource](https://github.com/alibaba/Sentinel/tree/master/sentinel-demo/sentinel-demo-etcd-datasource)